nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 MediBase3 does not currently check if the email ends with a top-level domain (TLD) such as `.com` or `.org`.
 We plan to enhance the validation for email addresses to also check if the domain provided contains an actual top-level domain apart from the other existing constraints.

-4. **Allow partial addition of medical conditions and allergies**
+4. **Allow partial addition and deletion of medical conditions and allergies**

-Currently, when adding multiple medical conditions or allergies with the `addMedCon` or `addAllergy` commands, the entire command is rejected if any of the specified conditions or allergies already exist for the patient.
+Currently, when adding or deleting multiple medical conditions or allergies with the `addMedCon`, `addAllergy`, `delMedCon`, or `delAllergy` commands, the entire command is rejected if any of the specified conditions or allergies already exist (in the case of `addMedCon` and `addAllergy`) or do not exist (in the case of `delMedCon` and `delAllergy`) for the patient.
-This means that none of the conditions or allergies are added, even if some are new.
+This means that none of the conditions or allergies are processed, even if some are valid.
-In the future, we plan to enhance this feature by partially accepting the command, only rejecting the duplicate entries and successfully adding the new ones.
+In the future, we plan to enhance these features by partially accepting the command—only rejecting the invalid entries and successfully adding or deleting the valid ones.

+5. **YUKNAAAAAAAA**